Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Method

+Although the framework established in Section~\ref{sec:Decouple} can extract a degradation-related representation, directly using the decoupled degradation feature \(D\) remains insufficient for modeling human visual perception.
+In FR-IQA, the perceived severity of a distortion is determined not only by the degradation pattern, but also by the image content on which the degradation appears.
+This observation is consistent with the visual masking effect, in which image content may suppress or amplify the perceptual visibility of distortions.

+We therefore introduce an effect learning formulation inspired by causal disentanglement to model content-conditioned degradation perception.
+As discussed in Section~\ref{Causal Disentanglement}, conventional disentangled representation learning usually encourages different latent factors to be statistically independent.
+In contrast, causal disentanglement representation learning further considers that separated latent factors may still have directed structural dependencies.
+Inspired by this view, we first treat the image content \(C\) and the degradation \(D\) as two separate factors, and then learn how the content factor modulates the perceptual expression of the degradation factor.

+The proposed problem has a task-specific structure.
+In the FR-IQA setting, the reference image provides content information that is spatially aligned with the distorted image.
+Therefore, the latent space can be explicitly organized into two components, namely the image content \(C\) and the degradation representation \(D\).
+After the decoupling process, \(D\) mainly describes degradation-related information, while the content from the reference image provides a perceptual condition for degradation visibility.

+Based on this task-specific structure, we introduce a directed structural dependency \(C \to {D}\) as a perceptually motivated structural prior, where image content regulates the perceptual visibility of degradation.
+Accordingly, the content-conditioned degradation representation is formulated as

+where \(f_c(C)\) denotes the content-related latent representation extracted from the reference image, and \(V(\cdot)\) denotes a learnable approximation of the visual masking effect, which transforms the decoupled degradation feature \(D\) into a content-influenced degradation feature \(\dot{D}\).
+This formulation enables the model to preserve the degradation representation while learning how its perceptual strength varies across different content conditions.

+The proposed formulation incorporates the directed relation \(C \to {D}\) as a structural inductive bias inspired by causal disentanglement.
+This design follows the perceptual assumption that image content modulates the extent to which each degradation component is perceived under a specific content condition.
+As shown in Figure~\ref{causalfig}, the final distorted image reconstruction and quality prediction are therefore based on the image content \(C\) and the content-influenced degradation representation \(\dot{D}\).
+The detailed model design, including the encoder, visual masking module, and decoder, is presented in Section~\ref{Model_tructure}.
+The theoretical analysis is provided in the \textbf{Appendix II.A}.

-\subsection{Score prediction}
+\subsection{Score Prediction}

 The final objective is to predict the image quality score based on the learned content-influenced degradation features $\dot{D}$.
-Depending on the availability of labeled IQA data, we introduce two complementary prediction strategies.
+Depending on the availability of labeled IQA data, two complementary prediction strategies are introduced.